 This progression describes how the study of ratios and proportional relationships extends students’ work in measurement and in multiplication and division in the elementary grades, and how ratios and proportional relationships are foundational for further study in mathematics and science and useful in everyday life.

-This progession describes coherence of the Algebra standards in high school including their relationship to the Functions category.
+This progression describes coherence of the Algebra standards in high school including their relationship to the Functions category.
 It does not describe in detail all of the material studied, rather it gives some general guidance about ways to treat the material and ways to tie it together.
 It notes key connections among standards, points out cognitive difficulties and pedagogical solutions, and gives more detail on particularly knotty areas of the mathematics.

-This progession describes how the Functions standards develop in Grade 8 through high school.
+This progression describes how the Functions standards develop in Grade 8 through high school.
 It also describes connections to Algebra, Modeling, geometric transformations, and how students begin to gain experience with functions in Grades K-7.

-This progession describes how Modeling is central to mathematics, and how students learn Modeling and use it to apply and learn mathematics.
+This progression describes how Modeling is central to mathematics, and how students learn Modeling and use it to apply and learn mathematics.
 It also explains the connections between Modeling and the content and practice standards, describes features and examples of mathematical models and how they are used and explains the modeling process.